 Many malaria-endemic regions face challenges such as limited access to healthcare, prevention tools, and reliable information, making it harder to control the spread of the disease.

 People who live in high-malaria areas may develop partial immunity over time due to repeated exposure to the parasite.
-This can help reduce the severity of symptoms.
+This can help reduce symptom severity.
 However, this immunity weakens if they move away from malaria-prone areas and are no longer regularly exposed to the parasite.

 Taking proper precautions when travelling to malaria-endemic regions and seeking prompt medical care if symptoms arise are crucial steps in preventing serious complications.